 The analysis deals in a special way with the following memory block operations.
-The expression $[i|x_1, \ldots, x_n]$ of the intermediate code allocates a memory block with a tag i and n fields whose values are given by variables x_1 to x_n .
+The expression $[i|x_1,\ldots,x_n]$ of the intermediate code allocates a memory block with a tag i and n fields whose values are given by variables x_1 to x_n .
 The expression x[i] accesses field i of the memory block contained in value x.
 The instruction x[i] = y stores the value of variable y in field i of the memory block contained in value x.

 The analysis consists in computing two predicates.
-Predicate $x \leftrightarrow y$ indicates that variable x may contain values coming from variable y.
-Predicate $x \leftrightarrow$? holds when x may contain other values.
-Thus, when $x \leftrightarrow$? does not hold, the only possible values for variable x are the values of expressions def(y) where $x \leftrightarrow y$.
+Predicate $x \leftarrow y$ indicates that variable x may contain values coming from variable y.
+Predicate $x \leftarrow ?$ holds when x may contain values of unknown origin.
+Thus, when $x \leftarrow ?$ does not hold, the only possible values for variable x are the values of expressions def(y) where $x \leftarrow y$.

 The first step of the analysis is the computation of predicate $x \leftarrow y$, as specified in Figure 7.
-The idea is to track how values

-$def(x) = y(\dots, z)$ $z \leftrightarrow t$ έ,) $def(x) = "p"(.z \leftrightarrow t$ $\ldots, z, \ldots)$ t escapes t escape es return $x \in \mathcal{P}$ $x \leftrightarrow y$ raise $x \in \mathcal{P}$ $x \leftrightarrow y$ y escapes y escap bes $x[i] = y \in \mathcal{P}$ x escapes $\operatorname{def}(x) = [j :$ x_1,\ldots,x_n] $y \leftrightarrow z$ $x_i \leftrightarrow y$ z escapes y escapes x escapes x[i] $= y \in \mathcal{P}$ x $\leftrightarrow z$ \overline{x} mutable z mutable flow through code blocks and memory blocks.
-Basically, source variables are propagated through block parameters (fist rule) and field accesses (second rule).
-In all other cases, we take $x \leftrightarrow x$.
-The implementation collects for each variable x the set of variables y such that $x \leftrightarrow y$.
+The idea is to track how values flow through code blocks and memory blocks.
+Basically, source variables are propagated through block parameters (first rule) and field accesses (second rule).
+In all other cases, we take $x \leftarrow x$.
+The implementation collects for each variable x the set of variables y such that $x \leftarrow y$.
 A standard work list algorithm is used.
-A pitfall is that the dependency graph indicating when the value of a variable should be recomputed is not static.
+A pitfall is that the dependency graph between variables is not fully known initally and has to be updated dynamically.
 Indeed, for the second rule, whenever one learns that $y \leftarrow z$, one must add a dependency of variable x on the corresponding variable x_i .